nickpotamianos/Artificial-Intelligence-Lab-Exercises/README.md

 # Artificial Intelligence Laboratory Exercises

-This repository contains reports and exercises related to **Artificial Intelligence** completed by Angelos Nikolaos Potamianos during the academic year 2022-2023 at the University of Patras.
+This repository contains reports and exercises related to **Artificial Intelligence** completed by me during the academic year 2022-2023 at the University of Patras.

 ## Table of Contents
 - [Overview](#overview)